uwetom/media-production-worksheets/wk12-animating-mocap-data/triggers.md

 # Using Triggers with Animation Controllers and MoCap Animations

-In this videos we're going to download a new character from Maximo.

-And we're going to apply a set of animations to it from scratch.
+In this tutorial we're going to download a new character from Maximo and we're going to apply a set of animations to it from scratch.

 Then we are going to use a trigger function to trigger some of the motion capture videos that we're going to enter to play on a keypress.